-So the basic constituents of the world—the substances and the properties—that Heil describes are, in the best sense of the term, physical.
-Here the neutral monist (who is committed to the Neither View of neutrality parts company with Heil.
+So the basic constituents of the world—the substances and the properties—that Heil describes are physical.
+Here the neutral monist (who is committed to the Neither View of neutrality) parts company with Heil.
 The deep story of the neutral monist has it that the fundamental entities—be they events, bits of information, substances, properties, etc.—are not physical (and not mental, of course).
 That is to say, they are not the sort of thing that fundamental physics (or psychology) reveals.

 Everything, living or not, is constituted from elements having a nature that is both physical and nonphysical—that is, capable of combining into mental wholes.
 So this reductive account can also be described as a form of panpsychism: all the elements of the physical world are also mental.
 (Nagel 2012: 57)